openego/eGo/doc/theoretical_background.rst

 Investment costs ehv/hv
 -----------------------

-The investment costs of the grid and storage expantion are taken from the studies [NEP2015a]_ for the extra and high voltage components and the [Dena]_.
+The investment costs of the grid and storage expansion are taken from the studies [NEP2015a]_ for the extra and high voltage components and the [Dena]_.
 The given costs are transformed in respect to PyPSA *[€/MVA]* format [PyPSA]_ components for the optimisation.